-It doesn’t matter what your business does or what sort of industry you’re operating in: chances are, you’ll be facing lots of competition.
-That means in order to survive, you’ll need to make sure your business stands out – and the easiest way to do that is by implementing a firm brand strategy.
+It doesn’t matter what your business does or what sort of industry you’re operating in, you’ll likely have a great deal of competition.
+In order to survive, you need to make your business stand out – and the easiest way to do that is by implementing an effective company branding strategy.

 If you’re new to business or don’t have a lot of experience in marketing, developing and implementing a brand strategy might sound a little bit intimidating.
 But the truth is, the process can be incredibly intuitive and straightforward.

-To help you wrap your head round all the basics, we’ve come up with this handy guide that will walk you through how to create a unique brand of your very own.
+To help you wrap your head around all the basics, we’ve come up with this handy guide that will walk you through how to create a unique brand of your very own.

 What is a brand?